MissMaryR/Relax-pdbs-for-Rosetta/README.md

 python relax_scores.py
 ```

-Run this from the directory that contains the `relax_results/` subfolders.
+Run this in the `relax_results/` folder.
 For each subfolder it:

 - Parses all `score*.sc` files
 - Selects the 5 lowest-scoring (best) structures